 Know before you go: Triglav National Park

-The Triglav Glacier crowns the peak of Mount Triglav and supplies water for many waterways including the Sava & Soča Rivers.
-Its impact is felt far beyond Slovenia, including the Adriatic Sea to the southwest and the Black Sea to the east.
+The Triglav Glacier crowns the peak of Mount Triglav and supplies water for many waterways including the Sava and Soča Rivers.
+Its impact is felt as far as the Adriatic Sea to the southwest and the Black Sea to the east.

-The most important local recipient of Triglav’s glacial runoff is Lake Bohinj: the largest natural lake in Slovenia.
-Lake Bohinj boasts twice the surface area and 4 times the water volume of it’s more well-known neighbor to the east, Lake Bled.
+The most important local recipient of Mount Triglav’s glacial runoff is Lake Bohinj: the largest natural lake in Slovenia.
+Lake Bohinj boasts twice the surface area and 4 times the water volume of its more well-known neighbor to the east: Lake Bled.

 Complemented by mountains, forests, valleys, gorges, waterfalls, rivers & creeks, Lake Bohinj plays a unique role as both a source of life and center of activity.